Why Meditation is good for your mental health

 Bring the outside in - Nature and meditation go hand in hand with relaxation, so keep this in mind when you’re setting up your space.
 Depending on what you find most soothing, decorate your space with houseplants, seashells or even a small water feature to create your perfect atmosphere.

-Follow the easy instructions in the below video for a short but effective meditation.
+Rituals have some easy instructions in the below video for a short but effective way to begin meditation.

 To get the full, science-based, benefits of meditation, try and make it a daily ritual.
 Try adding a short practise such as the one above into either your morning or nigh time routine where you know you will be more likely to stick to it and it will soon become something you don't even have to remind yourself to do like brushing your teeth in the morning or cleaning your face before bed.